Best Practices

 Best for:

-- One-time scans
+- One-time scans or batch processing

-- Custom workflows
+- Custom workflows and pipelines

 - Non-LLM text inputs

-- Maximum control over scanning
+- Maximum control over scanning flow

 Example:

-// Scan before sending to LLM
+// Scan with custom policies before sending to LLM

 const scanResult = await fetch('https://api.lockllm.com/v1/scan', {